ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: Binding energy of charged probes and WGC

-The anomalous dimension in eqn. (\ref{ana}) continues to be sign-indefinite~\cite{Moitra:2023yyc} and important for obtaining the WGC bound.
+The anomalous dimension in eqn. (\ref{ana}) is sign-indefinite and alerts to a bound.
 For a black hole of charge $Q=Q_{\rm ext}$, the minimum mass will be $M=M_{\rm ext}$.
-Therefore the anomalous dimension can be positive if,
+Therefore the anomalous dimension of like charged CFT operator is positive if,